Giovanna Fratellini: Teacher and mentor

 The Tuscan artists welcomed her.
-Throughout Fratellini’s lifetime she shared her artistic expertise with several female painters, most notably, Maria Maddalena Gozzi Baldacci and Violante Beatrice Siries Cerroti, a Florentine painter who was named after the patroness and princess.
+Throughout Fratellini’s lifetime, she shared her artistic expertise with several female painters, most notably, Maria Maddalena Gozzi Baldacci and Violante Beatrice Siries Cerroti, a Florentine painter who was named after the patroness and princess.
 Violante Beatrice Siries took Fratellini’s place as court painter after her death.

 Self-Portrait

 Fratellini’s self-portrait, depicting herself in the act of painting, “Self Portrait”, 1720 is in the Uffizi Gallery.
 It is displayed in the Vasari Corridor.
 Although she is shown holding oil paints and working on a miniature portrait painting, the work is completed in pastel.
 She portrays herself as an attractive and lively middle-aged woman.
 She is seen with energy and charm.
-Fratellini's signature elements fluttering ribbons are spryly worn.
-In the painting she can be seen working on a portrait of her son Lorenzo Fratellini.
-Tragically, Lorenzo died two years before Fratellini.
+Fratellini's signature elements, fluttering ribbons, are spryly worn.
+In the painting, she can be seen working on a portrait of her son Lorenzo Fratellini, whose death in 1729 preceded her own by two years.
 Along with her son, Lorenzo, Fratellini taught Violante Beatrice Siries.

 On television

-The Emmy-winning PBS television documentary (June, 2013) Invisible Women, Forgotten Artists of Florence, based on Dr. Jane Fortune's book by the same title, features a segment on Giovanna Fratellini as an example of women artists teaching other women in Baroque Florence.
-The television special, which spotlights the thousands of works by women in storage in Florence's museums including many of Fratellini's pastels and portraiture, reveals the ‘creative ties and artistic succession between artists Giovanna Fratellini, Violante Siries Cerroti and Anna Bacherini Piattoli.'
+The Emmy-winning PBS television documentary (June 2013) Invisible Women, Forgotten Artists of Florence, based on Dr. Jane Fortune's book by the same title, features a segment on Giovanna Fratellini as an example of women artists teaching other women in Baroque Florence.
+The television special, which spotlights the thousands of works by women in storage in Florence's museums, including many of Fratellini's pastels and portraiture, reveals the ‘creative ties and artistic succession between artists Giovanna Fratellini, Violante Siries Cerroti and Anna Bacherini Piattoli.'